+Rationale

-Inspection / Acceptance Terms Rationale a) Inspection, Correction of Deficiencies, The developer is accountable for the Acceptance - Developer constructed infrastructure constructed.
-The inspection infrastructure will be built to County process will ensure that standards have standards and specification. been met and that deficiencies are noted and subject to future correction by the At completion, infrastructure will be subject developer. to County inspection.
-The developer will remedy construction deficiencies.
-A Construction Completion Certificate will be issued by the County to signify that infrastructure conforms to County standards.
+The developer is accountable for the infrastructure constructed.
+The inspection process will ensure that standards have been met and that deficiencies are noted and subject to future correction by the developer.

 b) Hold Back on Deficiencies, Issuance of Final Acceptance Certificate - The County will withhold 20% of the cost of front-end offsite infrastructure repayment amounts to expedite correction of deficiencies.